omarryhan/nextjs-i18n-example/README.md

 ## Why use

-- In the spirit of React, each component has its own set of translations, instead of declaring them in a global `locales` folder.
+- In the spirit of React, each component and page have their own set of translations, instead of declaring them in a global `locales` folder.
 Each component's translation dir is placed under: `/public/translations/`.
-So, translations for `components/Title` component, will be found under: `/public/translations/Title`.
-And for the `components/Nested/NestedComponent` will be found under `/public/translations/Nested/NestedComponent`.
+So, translations for `components/Title` component, will be found under: `/public/translations/components/Title`.
+And for the `components/Nested/NestedComponent` will be found under `/public/translations/Nested/NestedComponent` and for `pages/[language]/page-2` will be found under `public/translations/pages/[language]/page-2`

-- Server loaded + dynamic translations
+- Support for both: server loaded translations and dynamic translations

 - Dynamic translations are cahched using a stale while revlidate cache strategy (using Vercel's [SWR lib](https://github.com/vercel/swr)), so that only the first load will result in a delay.
 Don't use this example if SEO is a top priority.